navzam/communication-services-web-calling-hero/README.md

 - [Visual Studio (2019 and above)](https://visualstudio.microsoft.com/vs/)
 - [.NET Core 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1) (Make sure to install version that corresponds with your visual studio instance, 32 vs 64 bit)
 - Create an Azure Communication Services resource.
 For details, see [Create an Azure Communication Resource](https://docs.microsoft.com/azure/communication-services/quickstarts/create-communication-resource).
 You'll need to record your resource **connection string** for this quickstart.
+- Create an Azure Storage Account (general purpose v2) resource.
+You'll need to record your resource **connection string** for this quickstart.

 ## Code structure